amodig/Matching-System/docs/preprocessing/README.md

 #### gen_dirs.py

-This file generate all folders under folder papers according to auther's names.
+This file generate all folders under folder papers according to author's names.